Alt Text as Poetry

 Hello!
 You’ve reached the end.

-This website, made for and with ❁ Shannon and ❀ Bojana, has been a collaboration between us—we are designers & programmers Laurel Schwulst and Taichi Aritomo.
+This website, made for and with ❁ Finnegan and ❀ Bojana, has been a collaboration between us—we are designers & programmers Laurel Schwulst and Taichi Aritomo.

 As you know, alt text describes images.
 But a website (since it has a visual form) can also be considered a type of image.
 So here is our visual description of the site: